tyr-lang/test.conformance/Roadmap.md

 # Non-Features

+- Semantics-based parsing
+  * Parsing is a separate phase which is required to build good IDEs

  - Type safety in the sense of formal correctness of cast free code
    * We have a C API